jwittenbach/ablation-sim/README.md

 - results: notebooks, figures, and corresponding parameter settings

 ### notes
-- due to size constraints, data used to produce results are not included in the reposityr
+- due to size constraints, data used to produce results are not included in the repository